-Mercer Mettl is an online talent assessments platform which can help you measure your candidates’ skills, personality and ability.
-You can choose from their test library of different psychometric, cognitive and technical test or get custom test built for your specific needs.
+Mercer Mettl is an online talent assessment platform that can help you measure your candidates’ skills, personality and ability.
+You can choose from their test library of the different psychometric, cognitive and technical tests or get custom tests built for your specific needs.

 The Owiwi platform is a revolutionary recruitment tool that takes the shape of an interactive, immersive game.
 The game is designed to measure a job candidate’s soft skills.
 Presently, this psychometric assessment tool provides insight into a candidate/player’s following soft skills: resilience, flexibility, adaptability, decision making, work ethic, accountability, teamwork, learning agility.

 HackerEarth is the most comprehensive developer assessment software that helps companies to accurately measure the skills of developers during the recruiting process.
 More than 500 companies across the globe use HackerEarth to improve the quality of their engineering hires and reduce the time spent by recruiters on screening candidates.

 If you're looking for a quick overview and comparison of many different skills assessment tools, we highly recommend this guide: 52 Pre-Employment Assessment Tools compared.

 It will help you find your perfect skill assessment tool! 🙂